 The Antarctic Peninsula is anything but a world of white desolation.
 Join us on a true adventure to a world of immense scale and visual splendour.
 Passing huge icebergs in the flat calm of a polar morning will reshape the way you look at your world.
 Encounter huge whales, enormous rookeries of penguins, and stunning landscapes few have ever witnessed.
 This 11-day expedition will introduce you to the magic of the South Shetland Islands and the Antarctic Peninsula.

 9 nts aboard the G Expedition.
-1 nt hotel in Ushuaia.
+1 nt hotel in Ushuaia, on a twin share basis.
 Arrival and departure transfers.
 Zodiac excursions with our expert expedition team.
 Lectures and educational programs.
-Waterproof boots supplied for USA size 6 - 16.
+Waterproof boots supplied for USA sizes 4 - 16.
 Expedition parka.

-Set foot on Antarctica—the world's least visited continent, watch majestic albatross soar by the ship while crossing the Drake Passage, opt to brave the chill of a polar plunge, witness immense icebergs and magnificent glaciers, have your questions answered by Antarctic experts
+Set foot on Antarctica — the world's least-visited continent, watch majestic albatross soar by the ship while crossing the Drake Passage, opt to brave the chill of a polar plunge, witness immense icebergs and magnificent glaciers, have your questions answered by Antarctica experts

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.
 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.